pellepelster/learn.pelle.io/hugo/content/10_basic/20_packaging/_index.md

 {{< / highlight >}}
 <!-- /snippet:frontend_backend_dependency -->

-Now that the static `frontend.jar` is packaged in our application we only have to tell Spring Boot to serve this files by adding a `ResourceHandler` that matches all HTTP request and tries to serve them with the static files from the `frontend-jar` we just added as a dependency:
+Now that the static `frontend.jar` is available on the classpath of our application we only have to tell Spring Boot to serve this files by adding a `ResourceHandler` that matches all HTTP request and tries to serve them with the static files from the `frontend-jar` we just added as a dependency:

 <!-- file:10_basic/20_packaging/todo-server/src/main/java/io/pelle/todo/configuration/FrontendContent.java -->
 {{% github href="/10_basic/20_packaging/todo-server/src/main/java/io/pelle/todo/configuration/FrontendContent.java" %}}FrontendContent.java{{% /github %}}